Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world

 Switzerland’s Oberhofen Castle is compact and doesn't have many of the elements one would associate with a "Castlevania castle."
 However, when viewed from the lake, don't you think it still has the makings for one of the games?
 That is, an open-world one, with the castle being a key location or save-point.

 With its splendid lakeside location, Oberhofen Castle is also terrifically atmospheric under the moonlight.
 When standing beside its jetty at sunset, I’m sure any gamer can readily imagine adventures awaiting across the lake.
 Such reveries can easily accommodate a misanthropic master vampire too.

 15. Peleș Castle, Romania

 16. Pena Palace, Portugal

-Some find it cheesy, but I've always loved the Castlevania series for its outrageous stage designs, as in areas and layouts that often have little logical or artistic connection with each other.
+Some gamers might find it cheesy, but I've always loved the Castlevania series for its outrageous stage designs.
+As in, areas and layouts that often have little logical or artistic connection with each other.

 Portugal’s world-famous Pena Castle has a good deal of this chaotic feel, with its striking colors and starkly contrasting structures.
 The castle is also decisively exotic, adorned by hints of minarets and Moorish design everywhere.

 All in all, this Portuguese gem is a visual feast perfect not only for Castlevania players but for any tourist too.
 I can easily imagine the huge number of selfies taken on its grounds.
 A miniature of it would also look striking, and appropriate, on any gamer’s bookshelf.

 17. Prague Castle, Czech Republic

 Like Budapest Castle, Czech Republic's foremost attraction is on this list for its immense size, its eclectic mix of buildings, and its environs.
 A Castlevania-inspired visiting route could thus begin at Charles Bridge during sundown, leisurely snaking up the hill, before the final nocturnal “fight with Dracula” in front of the clock tower at St. Vitus Cathedral.

 Or, one could take the alternate route, i.e., underground.
 A city as old as Prague is not short of subterranean secrets, and there are many guided tours of Prague’s underground every day.
 In short, equally as many fantasies await gamers beneath Prague’s most elaborate complex, as well as above it.